HAT: Hybrid Attention Transformer for Image Restoration: Motivation

-Besides, we can observe obvious blocking artifacts in the intermediate features of SwinIR, as shown in Fig.~\ref{feature}.
-These artifacts are caused by the window partition mechanism, which suggests that the shifted window mechanism is inefficient to build the cross-window connection.
-This may also be the reason why SwinIR do not utilize more pixels for the reconstruction in Fig.~\ref{lam}.
-Some works for high-level vision tasks~\cite{cswin,shufflet,palet,moa} also point out that enhancing the connection among windows can improve the window-based self-attention methods.
-Thus, we strengthen cross-window information interactions when designing our approach, and the blocking artifacts in the intermediate features obtained by HAT are significantly alleviated.
+SwinIR, as a new architecture distinct from traditional CNN designs, motivates us to examine its intermediate features to gain further insights.
+As shown in Figure ~\ref{feature}, we observe noticeable block artifacts in SwinIR.
+Interestingly, the size of these blocks coincides with the window size, suggesting that these artifacts are likely caused by the window partitioning mechanism.
+This indicates that the shifted window approach may be insufficient for effectively integrating information across windows.
+This limitation could be one of the reasons why SwinIR fails to utilize more pixels for reconstruction, as evidenced in Figures ~\ref{lam} and ~\ref{cem}.
+Several studies on high-level vision tasks have also pointed out that enhancing connections between windows can improve window-based self-attention mechanisms~\cite{cswin,shufflet,palet,moa}.
+Consequently, we enhance the interaction of information across windows in our method.
+We can see that the block artifacts in the intermediate features of our HAT are significantly alleviated.